Pedro Munhoz: 2020

 Munhoz was scheduled to face former UFC Lightweight Champion Frankie Edgar on July 15, 2020, at UFC on ESPN: Kattar vs. Ige.
 However, on July 6, it was announced that Munhoz was pulled from the bout after testing positive for COVID-19.
-The pairing was redscheduled and took place on August 22, 2020 at UFC on ESPN 15.
+The pairing was redscheduled and took place on August 22, 2020, at UFC on ESPN 15.
 Munhoz lost the back-and-forth fight via split decision.
+19 out of 23 media outlets scored the bout for Munhoz.
 This fight earned him the Fight of the Night award.

 2021

-A rematch against Jimmie Rivera was scheduled on January 30, 2021 at UFC on ESPN 20.
-On December 26, 2020, it was announced that the bout was moved to January 20, 2021 at UFC on ESPN 20.
-The pairing was rescheduled once again in early January as they were moved to UFC 258 on February 13, 2021 due to undisclosed reasons.
+A rematch against Jimmie Rivera was scheduled on January 30, 2021, at UFC on ESPN 20.
+On December 26, 2020, it was announced that the bout was moved to January 20, 2021, at UFC on ESPN 20.
+The pairing was rescheduled once again in early January as they were moved to UFC 258 on February 13, 2021, due to undisclosed reasons.
 During the week leading up to the event, the bout was delayed again due to a positive COVID-19 test for someone within the two camps.
 The pairing remained intact and took place two weeks later at UFC Fight Night: Rozenstruik vs. Gane.
 Munhoz won the fight via unanimous decision.
 This bout earned him a Fight of the Night bonus award.

-Munhoz faced José Aldo on August 7, 2021 at UFC 265.
+Munhoz faced former UFC Featherweight Champion José Aldo on August 7, 2021, at UFC 265.
 He lost the fight via unanimous decision.

-Munhoz faced Dominick Cruz on December 11, 2021 at UFC 269.
+Munhoz faced former UFC Bantamweight Champion Dominick Cruz on December 11, 2021, at UFC 269.
 Despite knocking Cruz down twice and almost finishing him in the first round, Munhoz ultimately lost the fight via unanimous decision.
 The bout earned the Fight of the Night bonus award.